jsharkey13/cambridge-cstia-databases/tutorials/relational.md

 #### Natural joins

-In this case we could also have used a `NATURAL JOIN`; natural joins join tables on **all** shared column names; in this case the only shared column name was `movie_id` and the join would have behaved as we might have expected.
+In this case we could also have used a `NATURAL JOIN`.
+Natural joins join tables on **all** shared column names; here the only shared column name was `movie_id` and the join would have behaved as we might have expected.
 Note that foreign keys are irrelevant to a natural join; the join is based solely on the column _names_ and nothing more.

 In the real world, `NATURAL JOIN` is considered fragile and dangerous; the columns of a table are not fixed and a query that once worked can easily break if a new column is added that happens to have a shared name.
 The logic of how the join works is no longer in the query but determined by the current state of the database.
 Additionally, consider what happens when two tables have a common column name that is not related, such as a `last_updated` time; there are unlikely to be circumstances where we would want to join on equal last updated timestamps for different objects!
 Never use a `NATURAL JOIN`.